o3de/o3de.org/content/docs/userguide/networking/session-service-searching.md

 ---
-description: ' Learn how to search for a GridMate session in &ALYlong;. '
+description: ' Learn how to search for a GridMate session in Amazon Lumberyard. '
 title: Searching for a Session
 ---
 # Searching for a Session {#network-session-service-searching}